 The main externalities of air pollution include:

 - Social Costs.
 Almost all air pollutants have some physiological impacts on human beings, mostly, but not limited, to the cardiovascular and respiratory systems.
 Some impacts are clear and straightforward like carbon monoxide, while others are far more pernicious and indirect like lead and HC/VOCs.
-It would be difficult, for instance, to attribute a case of lung cancer to general air pollution or to other causes like smoking, furthermore extract the transport contribution to it.
-Considering that the majority of the population lives in urban areas and are thus continuously exposed to air pollution emissions, transportation accounts for a major source of social costs.
+It would be difficult, for instance, to attribute a case of lung cancer to general air pollution or to other causes like smoking, furthermore, extract the transport contribution to it.
+Considering that the majority of the population lives in urban areas and is thus continuously exposed to air pollution emissions, transportation accounts for a major source of social costs.
 Medical costs associated with air pollution thus have a fairly wide range of consequences.
-The burden of diseases on society, such as the loss of life expectancy can also be a general measure, if it is possible to weight the contribution of transportation.
+The burden of diseases on society, such as the loss of life expectancy can also be a general measure if it is possible to weigh the contribution of transportation.

 - Environmental Costs.
 They include general damage done to ecosystems through the atmosphere, except for what may be considered economically useful to human activities (like crops).
 Environmental costs are the most difficult, if possible, to assess in a comprehensive manner.
 It could refer to biological diversity and sustainability, which air pollutants have a high proficiency to affect.